-To operate the windlass from the helm and with the use of the remote, the WINDLASS breaker on the battery switch panel (See figure 4.3.1) must be ON.
+To operate the windlass from the helm and with the use of the remote, the WINDLASS breaker on the battery switch panel must be ON, see Chapter 4, Electrical.

 Operating The Windlass From the Helm

 The anchor windlass is powered, at the helm, by a switch on the control station switch panel.